CCBaxter84/TypeScript/README.md

 All client-side or "View" code can be found in the "client" directory.

+## Environment Variables:
+The server-side code expects two environment variables to be accessible:
+`process.env.mongoURI` and `process.env.PORT`

+The code will default to running port 5000 statically without the `PORT` environment variable.
+However, the `mongoURI' variable must be provided to connect to the MongoDB database.

 ## Available Scripts:
 All scripts must be run from the project root directory.